jbillcliffe/portfolio1-renterprise/README.md

 - Jquery phone validation based on country code selected.
 This was initially in the scope, but it would have become a problem.
 - Chat feature, if you are selling something, you need to have a decent response time.

-## Testing
+# Testing

-### HTML and CSS Validation Tool
+## HTML and CSS Validation Tool
-The W3C Marup Validation Service[^20] was used to validate the html.
+The W3C Markup Validation Service[^20] was used to validate the html.
 Things were all in place on the GitHub Pages for testing HTML.
 For the CSS, I had to copy the full style.css.
 Results shown in the table below.

-#### CSS Validation - All Passed
+### CSS Validation - All Passed
 Only one page to validate for CSS, which is below :

 ![Validation for Renterprise style.css](assets/readme/validate/style-validated.png)

-#### HTML Validation -- All passed
+### HTML Validation -- All passed
-Each page needs valition :
+Each page needs validation :

 ![Validation for Renterprise index.html](assets/readme/validate/index-validated.png)

-#### Contact Page HTML Validation Error
+### Contact Page HTML Validation Error

 contact.html initially failed this test as there was a group in the form with no fixed label to it.
-This was ammended and then retested by changing to a fieldset with a legend.
+This was amended and then retested by changing to a fieldset with a legend.
 To view the remaining tests, click on each "View" below :

 | Page         | URL          |                                                                                            |